vishal-2000/BrickBreakerExtended/README.md

 - Blue bricks will break after 2 collisions
 - Green bricks will break after 1 collision
 - Yellow bricks called exploding bricks break after 1 collision and break all the bricks adjacent or diagonal to them
+- Rainbow bricks - These bricks keep changing their colors at certain rate.
+They stop changing colors as soon as they are hit by the ball (strength will also change in accordance with the color)

 ## Powerups
 Catch the powerups with the paddle to activate them (they are hidden in the breaks and start falling down once the corresponding bricks are broken)